fbpx/docs/en-US/intro/getting_started.md

 The ports describe what input we expect.

-`fn` contains the function body of which the contains will be evaluated.
+`fn` contains the function body of which the contents will be evaluated.

 The '$' namespace contains the `Packet` api and gives access to the current input data.
 In this case we directly refer to the contents of packet arriving at the `msg` port and log it's contents.